youmi-zym/youmi-zym.github.io/_posts/2018-07-04-phd_thesis.md

 Over the last three years, I have had the pleasure of working with some incredibly talented researchers, studying a number of core computer vision problems from localisation to segmentation to stereo vision.

+{% include gallery id="gallery_uncertainty" caption="Bayesian deep learning for modelling uncertainty in semantic segmentation." %}

 ## The science

 This thesis consists of six chapters.
 Each of the main chapters introduces an end-to-end deep learning model and discusses how to apply the ideas of geometry and uncertainty.

-*Chatper 1 - introduction.* Motivates this work.
+*Chatper 1 - introduction.* Motivates this work within the wider field of computer vision.

 *Chapter 2 - scene understanding.* Introduces SegNet, modelling aleatoric and epistemic uncertainty and a method for learning multi-task scene understanding models for geometry and semantics.